HITECHCRIME/HC_SG122_Quickfix/README.md

 what warning they'll heed

-wrong triggers with no end  (astound) your're scarred yourself and (but) don't see
+wrong triggers with no end  (astound) you've scarred yourself and (but) don't see
 (and that's allright)

 coded for lil hits